Why Acquire, Develop, Learn Is EffectiveBrooks

 In the last several posts we have been looking at what characterizes the three phases of our Acquire, Develop, Learn® methodology.
 To summarize: In Sonrisas Level I students naturally acquire Spanish much as they would their first language.
 In Sonrisas Level II, students develop their acquired Spanish with the addition of more complex language structures and Partner Time.
 In Sonrisas Level III, students learn the how and why of Spanish with explicit grammar instruction as they continue to build comprehension and speaking skills.

-The Acquire, Develop, Learn methodology guides how the three levels of the Sonrisas Curriculum work together.
-The consistent lesson structure of Circle Time, Story Time, and Art Time in Sonrisas Level I and II, with the addition of Partner Time in Level II enable students to acquire and develop Spanish.
-In Sonrisas Level III, the lesson structure of formal grammar instruction followed by using grammar concepts in conversational activities, enables students to learn the rules of the Spanish they have developed.
+The Acquire, Develop, Learn methodology guides how the three levels of the Sonrisas curriculum work together.
+The consistent lesson structure of Circle Time, Story Time, and Art Time in Sonrisas Levels I and II, with the addition of Partner Time in Level II enables students to acquire and then develop their Spanish.
+In Sonrisas Level III, the lesson structure of formal grammar instruction followed by using grammar concepts in conversational activities, enables students to explicitly learn the how and why of the Spanish they have developed.
 This is how Acquire, Develop, Learn works, and it is effective because it is developmentally appropriate.